 The Hesburgh Award Teaching Fellows

-The Hesburgh Award Teaching Fellows experience is designed to bring together mid-career and senior faculty who have demonstrated strength in the classroom and are interested in working on initiatives that further enhance student learning.
-This is an “invitation” program that is an honor for those on campus who are already successful in their careers and who have the potential of providing leadership in teaching and learning to their colleagues as well.
+The Hesburgh Award Teaching Fellows program brings together mid-career and senior faculty who have demonstrated strength in the classroom and are interested in working on initiatives that further enhance student learning.
+Hesburgh Fellows provide leadership in teaching and learning to their colleagues.

 2025-26 Cohort: Developing DBER Leaders

-Hesburgh Award Teaching Fellows develop teaching and learning projects to implement in their courses, which they share these during Celebrating Teaching Day.
-Projects done by Fall 2019 Hesburgh Award Teaching Fellows include:
+Hesburgh Award Teaching Fellows develop teaching and learning projects to implement in their courses, which they share during Celebrating Teaching Day.

 Current and Past Hesburgh Award Cohorts